Hainsey's OT goal lifts Hurricanes past Islanders, 5-4

+NEW YORK (AP) -- Ron Hainsey knows the Carolina Hurricanes need to make up ground quickly to reach the playoffs for the first time in eight years.

+That's why he was more focused on the importance of their latest win than getting his first two-goal game since Dec.
+2, 2008.

-NEW YORK (AP) -- Ron Hainsey's second goal of the game at 2:08 of overtime lifted the Carolina Hurricanes to a 5-4 victory over the New York Islanders on Saturday night.
+''We need all the points we can get,'' Hainsey said after his second goal of the game at 2:08 of overtime lifted the Hurricanes to a 5-4 victory over the New York Islanders on Saturday night.

+Hainsey hammered a feed from Justin Faulk from the slot after Jordan Staal won an offensive zone faceoff from John Tavares, who broke his stick on the play.

+''We need them all.
+That's kind of the bottom line.
+We had an opportunity before the (All-Star) break with five games to get ourselves into a good spot (and) we got zero points out of 10,'' Hainsey said.

 Jacob Slavin, Lee Stempniak and Teuvo Teravainen also scored to help Carolina win its third straight after the All-Star Break.
 Cam Ward made 33 saves.